imagej/imagej.github.io/pages/Frequently_Asked_Questions.md

 (e.g., the dreaded
 [`NoSuchMethodError`](Troubleshooting#NoSuchMethodError_or_NoClassDefFoundError "wikilink")).

-To be certain, run {% include bc content='Help | Update...' %}, and
-click the "Advanced mode" button.
-Then verify the following View
+To be certain, run {% include bc content='Help | Update...'%}, and click the "Advanced mode" button.
+Then verify the following View Options:
-Options:

   - **View uninstalled files only:** Shows files that are available from remote ImageJ update sites, but *not* installed in your ImageJ.